rajdun/AppTemplate/docs/search-and-cache.md

 # Search & Caching

-## Elasticsearch
+## Meilisearch

-**Elasticsearch** is integrated for advanced query search capabilities.
+**Meilisearch** is integrated for advanced query search capabilities.
 It allows for full-text search and complex querying that goes beyond standard SQL capabilities.

 - Used for: High-performance search queries.
-- Integration: The `Infrastructure` layer handles the synchronization and querying of Elasticsearch.
+- Integration: The `Infrastructure` layer handles the synchronization and querying of Meilisearch.

 ## Valkey Cache